-The second theme, teacher as active agent of learning, focuses on developing teachers who are able to take an active role in promoting the learning of all students.
-As described in the first theme, in order to support the learning of others, teacher candidates must master content knowledge, have full knowledge of the learner and a robust understanding of pedagogical knowledge (Ball & Cohen, 1999; Darling-Hammond, 2000; 1999).
+The second theme, teacher as active agent of learning, focuses on developing teachers who are able to take an active role in promoting the learning of all students (Zeichner, 2000; Berliner, 2000; Darling-Hammond, 2006).
+As described in the first theme, in order to support the learning of others, teacher candidates must master content knowledge, have full knowledge of the learner and a robust understanding of pedagogical knowledge (Ball & Cohen, 1999; Darling-Hammond, 2000; 1999; Berliner, 2000).
 The context of learning and all of the elements that impact that context must be considered.

 As an active agent of learning, the candidate must be critically engaged in considering and acting upon the ideals of a democratic society.
-Faculty plan for candidates to attend to how economic, political, social and moral issues affect decisions regarding school finance, personal relations, home and school relations, and community relations.
+Faculty plan so that candidates attend to how economic, political, social and moral issues affect decisions regarding school finance, personal relations, home and school relations, and community relations (Levine, 2006).
 Faculty also focus on candidates' appreciation and authentic regard for diversity within the society.

-Learning is most able to occur in an environment that is rich in resources and organized to promote thoughtful interaction.
-Creation of a learning environment requires that the teacher explore the material resources available both inside and outside the classroom.
-It is equally important that the teacher study factors and patterns that promote a learning community with all that implies about a moral atmosphere in which people act with integrity and commitment (Clark, 1990).
+Learning is most able to occur in an environment that is rich in resources, and organized to promote thoughtful interaction.
+Creation of a learning environment requires that the teacher explore the material resources available both inside and outside the classroom (Darling-Hammond, 2006).
+It is equally important that the teacher study factors and patterns that promote a learning community with all that implies about a moral atmosphere in which people act with integrity and commitment (Clark, 1990; Berliner, 2000).

 As Vygotsky (1993) indicated, understanding is socially constructed and mediated, and needs for social interaction and approbation are met in cooperative and collaborative arrangements (Glasser, 1986).
 Creation of a climate for learning calls for recognition of interpersonal connections among students as well as those among teachers.
-A collective perspective is held across the school with structures for caring and support for democratic learning evident.
+A collective perspective is held across the school with structures for caring and support for democratic learning evident (Darling-Hammond, 2006).
 And finally, connections to family and community are recognized as being critical and are integral parts of the curriculum.
-(Darling-Hammond, 1999).
+(Darling-Hammond, 1999; Levine, 2006).

-While collaboration and group effort are highly valued, the worth of the individual is also upheld as evident with in the democratic ideals of opportunity and excellence for all.
-As such, teaching requires an understanding of and sensitivity to students' individual needs and their differences.
-This includes knowledge of child and adolescent development and of the significance of ethnicity, gender, sexual orientation, culture, class and disability for each student's education.
+While collaboration and group effort are highly valued, the worth of the individual is also upheld as evident within the democratic ideals of opportunity and excellence for all.
+As such, teaching requires an understanding of and sensitivity to students' individual needs and their differences. "...
+[A] teacher proactively plans varied approaches to what students need to learn, how they will learn it, and/or how they can express what they have learned in order to increase the likelihood that each student will learn as much as he or she can as efficiently as possible" (Tomilinson, 2003, p.
+151).
+This planning incorporates knowledge of child and adolescent development and of the significance of ethnicity, gender, sexual orientation, culture, class, and disability for each student's education.
 The diverse nature of our society demands a school context where teachers and students together can create new societies of learning.
-Individual characteristics of learners are carefully considered as attention is paid to development and diversity is appreciated.
+Individual characteristics of learners are carefully considered as attention is paid to development, and diversity is appreciated (Lantieri, 2001; Gardner, 2000).